Dingle Way – 6 Days

 Dingle Way – 6 Day Self-Guided Walking Holiday

-The Dingle Way as a long distance self-guided walking/hiking trail, is one of Ireland’s finest, taking in part of the Wild Atlantic Way.
-Walk the Dingle Way and you will encounter an array of archaeological monuments. dating back from the Mesolithic Period of around 6000 BC.
-Standing stones; Ogham Stones and a multitude of beehive huts; evidence of its rich culture of a bygone age.
+The Dingle Way is one of Ireland’s finest walking trails and is along part of the Wild Atlantic Way.
+While walking along the Dingle Way, you will encounter an array of archaeological monuments which date back to the Mesolithic Period of around 6000 BC including Standing Stones, Ogham Stones and a multitude of beehive huts, evidence of the rich culture of a bygone age.

 Tour Pricing & Dates